An art historian with a spooky and potentially kinky relationship

 While describing the architecture of a composition, he describes it thus:

 “What is key for me about creating this sort of emotional and sonic architecture is the possibility of listeners having simultaneous but radically different experiences.
-Picture a relatively famous church somewhere in Northern Europe: you’ll find tourists there, ticking it off a long list of important sites, being vaguely underwhelmed by the frescoes.
-You’ll have a local worshipper, lighting a candle for a long deceased relative, you’ll have a verger going about his weekly maintenance, you’ll have a couple whose lifelong fantasy was to see this space in the springtime, you’ll have a Dutch art historian with a spooky and potentially kinky relationship with 16th century depictions of the Annunciation.
-The building’s architecture allows each of these simultaneous experiences, and no one of them is more ‘correct’ or well informed or meaningful than the others.”
+Picture a relatively famous church somewhere in Northern Europe.
+You’ll find tourists there, ticking it off a long list of important sites.
+Being vaguely underwhelmed by the frescoes.
+You’ll have a local worshipper, lighting a candle for a long deceased relative.
+There will be a verger going about his weekly maintenance.
+You’ll have a couple whose lifelong fantasy was to see this space in the springtime.
+A Dutch art historian with a spooky and potentially kinky relationship with 16th century depictions of the Annunciation.
+The building’s architecture allows each of these simultaneous experiences.
+And no one of them is more ‘correct’ or well informed or meaningful than the others.”

 For a toddler, it’s impossible to imagine that anyone else could be experiencing things differently

-This struck me as a very egalitartian and open-hearted view for a composer but it also really resonated with what is happening in my heart over the last few months.
+This struck me as a very egalitarian and open-hearted view for a composer but it also really resonated with what is happening in my heart over the last few months.

 That ability to tolerate startlingly different versions of the same reality seems to be the underpinning of what the Buddhists call bodhicitta or the awakening heart.

 When we are young (and for many of us when we are ‘grown up’ too) our version of the world is all that matters.
 For a toddler, it’s impossible to imagine that anyone else could be experiencing things differently to how we are experiencing them right now.
 Hence the spectacular nature of toddler tantrums.